datarobot/datarobot-user-models/custom_model_runner/README.md

     awsSessionToken: null
 ```

-For credential type params, the value matches the payload of the Credentials REST API.
+For credential type parameters, the value matches the Credentials REST API payload.
-A more complete example can be found [here](https://github.com/datarobot/datarobot-user-models/blob/master/model_templates/python3_sklearn_runtime_params/README.md).
+For a complete example, see the following [model template with runtime parameters](https://github.com/datarobot/datarobot-user-models/blob/master/model_templates/python3_sklearn_runtime_params/README.md).

 And here is how you use it when running the drum utility: